Dolná Seč

 Dolná Seč (Alsószecse) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1310.

 Geography

 The village lies at an altitude of 155 metres and covers an area of 8.78 km².
 It has a population of about 445 people.

+Population

 Ethnicity

-The village is about 85% Slovak, 7% Magyar and 7% Gypsy.
+The village is about 85% Slovak, 7% Magyar and 7% Romani.